 Families Served: 100+ What brought me to Doula work: While successfully completing a BSc in Food, Nutrition and Health at UBC I was immersed in the concepts of international health, social justice, and parental / infant health.
 I recognized the imperative need for approaches that work on behalf of pregnant people and their newborns.
 I realized that it was through birth-work that I would be able to contribute to this need being met.
-Working with families as a doula has been such a privilege and an affirming experience that I have been inspired to pursue a career in midwifery, I will be entering my third year of midwifery at UBC in the fall.
+Working with families as a doula has been such a privilege and an affirming experience that I have been inspired to pursue a career in midwifery, I will be entering my fourth and final year of midwifery at UBC in the fall.

 Tagline: I don’t really have a personal “tagline” but I do have an inner knowing that if I be present, humble, compassionate, and listen to my intuition everything will workout how it is meant to.